To-Fujita/Cocos2d_Sample_games/README.md

 This is one of tutrial for creating some games based on cocos2d.js.
 In this document, to try creating 2D based breakout games with pazzle and maze.
 ## Demo:
 I will show you same samples to create 2D based games of pazzle type step by step.
 These demonstrations are confirmed by Microsoft Edge (Ver.
 11.0.17763.379), Firefox (Ver.
 65.0.2/64 bit) and Google Chrome (Ver.
 73.0.3683.86/64 bit) under the condition of Windows 10.
-However, it is not supported the touch events.
+However, it is not supported to the touch events.
 [index.html](https://to-fujita.github.io/Cocos2d_Sample_games/index.html) : Menu for Demo Games
 The files and folders are as follows:
 - Cocos2d.js_Sample_01 - Cocos2d.js_Sample_07: Each folders is corresponding to each step below.